Mission of the Alliance & Registry —

 Comments, suggestions and contributions are welcome.
 They will be archived by both date and topic to make future access easy.
 The only tenet is that postings be positive—a work towards finding solutions, enhancing the breed, and helping each other.

-Carvings of a distinct Karakul type were found on ancient Babylonian temples, about 1,400 BC, making these sheep one of the first domesticated breeds.
+Carvings of a distinct Karakul type were found on ancient Babylonian temples, about 1,400 BC, making these sheep one of the first domesticated.
 Collective wisdom has worked for centuries and current research, albeit in other countries, continues to accumulate.
-We plan to make The Alliance Blog a continuation of that record – to pool our resources and work cooperatively towards the promotion of Karakul sheep, making it one day part of the breed’s collective wisdom.
+We plan to make The Alliance website a continuation of that record – to pool our resources and work cooperatively towards the promotion of Karakul sheep, making it one day part of the breed’s collective wisdom.

 Shepherdess for 11 years in Michigan, now a retired librarian in northeastern Washington, Karakul lover.